pauld-splunk/gcp_dashboards/README.md

-# GCP Dashboards
+# GCP Dashboards v1.0

-Splunk Dashboards for GCP
+# Splunk Dashboard Templae for GCP

 This Splunk app contains a few SimpleXML dashboards for use with the Splunk Add-on for GCP or Cloud Functions.
 You will need assets information via Cloud Functions - see github.com/splunk/gcp_functions

-The App requires the events to be extracted/indexed json.
+The App requires the events to have the json indexed extracted, so use the sourcetypes defined below.

 Perform the following updates to config files to accomodate this: